rhargreaves/mega-drive-fm-synth-experiments/README.md

 ## Table of Contents

 1. Experiments in [68000 Assembly](assembly-only)
-2. Experiments in C using SGDK (here).
+2. Experiments in C using SGDK (this directory).

 ## Getting Started